Guide

 Key facts

-• Check current network conditions on solanabeach
+• Check current network conditions on solanabeach.io or Helius dashboard before launching.

-• Set priority fee dynamically — most wallets have "Auto" or "High" modes
+• Set priority fee dynamically — most wallets have "Auto" or "High" modes.

-• Use an anti-MEV RPC (Helius Sender, Jito bundles, Triton private routes)
+• Use an anti-MEV RPC (Helius Sender, Jito bundles, Triton private routes).

 Step-by-step